gosling123/epoch_GP/README.md

 ```

 where $w_i$ and $\beta_i$ are the Gaussian quadrature weights and nodes, respectively.
 The mean and variance are computed by evaluating $\mathbb{E}\left[y\right]$ and $\mathbb{E}\left[y^2\right] - \mathbb{E}\left[y\right]^2$.

+#### Heteroscedastic Model
+The code performs a varying noise model by converting $\sigma_n^2$ to be input dependent.
+Here the noise model is itself a Gaussian process which is trained on variance data across the input space.
+This Gaussian process should be trained before the mean data model.
+The noise model Gaussian process is handeled the same as the mean data.
+Examples use of this model is given for 1D and 2D cases in `test_example`.

 ---